About the Founders

 About Our Mascot

-Students voted for a mascot at the beginning of school.
+Students voted for a mascot at the start of the school in January of 2013.
 Being told that a mascot is chosen based on animals in the area or events that took place in or around the community of the school, the students voted on the Wildfires as the mascot.
 At one point in the school’s history, the schoolhouse burned down, and with wildfires so prevalent in the area, one student, Tate Conner, submitted Wildfires as a candidate and it won the vote.

 Our Mission is to provide students with individualized, challenging education with a focus on mastering concepts before moving onto new concepts under the umbrella of a Christian world view.
 Our desire is to provide a back-to-basics education for our students with a small classroom setting.
 As we grow, each class will be capped at 10-12 students depending on the needs of those students in each grade.